When Do Departments Need Educators?

 • Holes in wrap could be the result of lack of training associated with wrap inspection.

-• Incorrect or broken items making it into a tray could be due to a lack of instrument or assembly knowledge.
+• Incorrect or broken items making it into a tray could be because of a lack of instrument or assembly knowledge.

-• Missing items from trays could be a sign that modifications to count sheets are misunderstood, or not being conveyed to the team at all, leading to ongoing frustration in the OR.
+• Missing items from trays may indicate that modifications to count sheets are misunderstood or not communicated to the team, causing ongoing frustration in the OR.

 If a department is seeing increased error reports, quality events, and complaints from the OR, there may be an education or training related need that isn’t being met.